1911 Chicago mayoral election: Graham's campaign

+Graham and Harrison were the only two candidates in either major party decline to allow a committee appointed by the Municipal Voters' League and Chicago Federation of Labor to audit their campaign accounts.

+Sullivan, an attempt to directly counter attacks by Hearst and Harrison centered on him, for the first time in two decades delivered stump speeches.
+This broke his longtime policy of not delivering public speeches.

-By the closing weeks of the race, Graham's odds of winning had subsided.
+While he started his campaign in a strong position, in the closing weeks of the race, Graham's odds of winning greatly subsided.
 There were even some reports that members of Sullivan's own coalition were quietly changing their support over to Dunne's campaign.

-In the closing weeks of the race, Dunne had ceased attacks on Graham and Roger Sullivan in his stump.
-He focused his campaign on appealing to reformist sentiments that had been strengthened by the scandals of Busse's administration and the scandals of William Lorimer.
-Cater Harrison, meanwhile, was focusing his campaign on convincing Democrats that he had strong electability for the general election, as well as using promises of patronage to his advantage.
-Harrison seized on reports that part of Sullivan's coalition was shifting their support to Dunne, painting Dunne as being tied to Sullivan.
+Betting odds given for Democratic primary

+The betting odds at James Patrick O'Leary's betting house, which had originally been 4-5 for Graham, 8-5 for Harrison, and 5-2 for Dunne, had changed to 3-5 for Graham, 9-5 for Harrison and 7-7 for Dunne.
+By Election Day, Harrison and Dunne were seen as the only two candidates with chances of winning the primary.

-Results
+Results of Democratic primary

 The initial result was so narrow, with a 1,420 vote margin of victory of Harrison, that Dunne requested a recount.
-A recount was held, with Sullivan remaining the victor.
+A recount was held, with Harrison remaining the victor.

 Republican primary

 Incumbent mayor Fred A. Busse did not seek a second term.
 Despite the high hopes some supporters had for him, Busse's term had been rather uneventful in regards to achievements.
 Additionally, Busse's administration was plagued by allegations of graft.
 Busse reportedly believed that he would be able to defeat Merriam in the primary, but did not believe that he could beat a Democratic opponent in the general election.

+Harold L. Ickes convinced Merriam to run for mayor and managed his campaign.
+Merriam's campaign was financially supported by Julius Rosenwald, and Victor Lawson.

 Educator and politician Charles E. Merriam (a strong proponent of progressivism) defeated a number of candidates, including restaurateur John R. Thompson and former Illinois Treasurer John F. Smulski.

-Smulski was considered to be a leader in the city's Polish community.
-He received the backing of Governor Charles Deneen and noted businessman John R. Thompson.
-He was seen as a natural heir to receive the support of Busse's political base.
+Smulski was considered to be a leader in the city's Polish community, and received the backing of Governor Charles Deneen.
+John R. Thompson was regarded to be a notable businessman.

+Merriam was seen as a natural heir to receive the support of Busse's political base.
 He ran on a campaign calling for clean and efficient government rooted in "Progressive Republicanism" based on "the value of conservation as applied to municipal affairs as in the relation to state and national interests".
 He aimed to launch "a straight challenge to the graft system, spoils system, and the special privilege system".
-Some of Dunne's reformist colleagues backed this Republican candidate over their Dunne, including Raymond Robins who campaigned extensively won Smulski's behalf.
+Some of Dunne's reformist colleagues backed this Republican candidate over their Dunne, including Raymond Robins who campaigned extensively on his behalf.
 The Chicago Federation of Labor endorsed him for the Republican nomination.

-During his run, Merriam's campaign manager was Harold Ickes.

 Merriam benefited from a reformist sentiment that had been fed by revelations of municipal corruption that he had played a large role in originally uncovering.